liamdoan/taxi-booking/README.md

 Demo at: https://splash-cab-booking.vercel.app/

-(On-going) beta version of a car booking app for a Private Event, built with NextJS, Tailwind, MapLibre for map, MongoDB for database.
+(On-going) beta version of a car booking app for a Private Event, built with `NextJS`, `Tailwind`, `MapLibre` for map, `MongoDB` for database, tested with `Jest`.
 Traveling route, price calculation are displayed after user's selection.
 This project is suitable for organizations having their own cars/cabs to transport guests and attendees.

 The project has 2 separate views, each requires Access Code after a specific time: